Last updated: August 2, 2026

 1. Content refresh: keep your messaging current

-Next, revisit your About page.
-If it has not been touched in a year or more, update your story, your mission, and the proof points that make you stand out.
-Do the same for case studies and portfolio pieces: swap in current results, new testimonials, and recent work so they showcase where your team is today, not where it was five years ago.
+Do the same for case studies and portfolio pieces: swap in current results, new quotes, and recent work so they show where your team is today, not where it was five years ago.

 Quick wins